Welcome to 47 Means Business

 Supporting the Arts in All Forms

 Anna is a passionate supporter of the arts, and was a high school thespian herself.
-She understands all too well the role that the arts play in building young leaders and boosting our regional economy.
-She will not only fight for funding that strengthens local museums, theatres, and arts programs, but she will also work across the aisle to fund initiatives that restore Florida’s film industry.
+She was successful during her first legislative session in increasing statewide arts and culture funding by 800%.
+Anna understands all too well the role that the arts play in building young leaders and boosting our regional economy.
+She will not only keep fighting for funding that strengthens local museums, theatres, and arts programs, but she will also work across the aisle to fund initiatives that restore Florida’s film industry.
 This is a sector that has been neglected for far too long under the current leadership of the Florida House, and today HD47 constituents who work in the film industry are often forced to leave the state to find a good paying job in their field.
 That’s not good enough, and our creative class deserves better.

 Promoting Technological Innovation